Ayormeday/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building user interfaces.
+DOM surgery takes time to implement, generally with the page having to reload before changes ar effected, react operates a Virtual DOM, where changes are rendered immediately and displayed without the page having to reload.
+React also allow us work using separate components that are fully functional and reusable.
+React.JS is not an opinionated library; it lets you use JavaScript and other JavaScript libraries the way you want and it's not too complex to learn.

 - [ ] What does it mean to _think_ in react?

+To thin React is to break the functions of an app into components and place  them in heirachy.
+This helps to identify the Parent and child components, hereby understanding how to use props in passing data through the tree.

 - [ ] Describe state.
+A state is an object that determines how that component renders & behaves.
+It allows you create component that are dynamic and interactive.

 - [ ] Describe props.

+Props are paramenters that can be used by the components of a native React app.
+Allow child components access to items in the parent component.
+Hence parameters are transfered from parent compnents to child components through props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+These can be, say, a network request, which has your code communicating with a third party (and thus making the request, causing logs to be recorded, caches to be saved or updated, all sorts of effects that are outside the function.

 ## Project Set Up